Nancy-geek/OOPS/README.md

 ## Encapsulation
 a process of wrapping code and data together into a single unit
 facilitates data hiding in C++ by using  access specifiers
+**Key aspect**: Data Security (For eg- one cannot change the odometer calculation and data in a car though we can have accelerate() and break())

 <!--> <a>https://www.tpointtech.com/encapsulation-in-java</a>
 <a>http://geeksforgeeks.org/encapsulation-in-cpp/?ref=lbp</a>